csc7/PP5_CI_GDEC/README.md

 UX has been addressed around Jesse James Garrett's process and its five planes:
 - **STRATEGY**: to develop an e-commerce website (product) that makes purchasing of geophysical data simple and intuitive.
 - **SCOPE**: the minimum viable product needs to include features that allow the user to know the following:
-    - Home page that act as staring point and welcome page for the site.
+    - Home page that acts as staring point and welcome page for the site.
     - A main navigation menu where, along with a footer, gives access to the main parts of the website, including registration and sign-in for users.
     - Images and the products with their associated price for purchasing.
-    - A method to pay the products; for instance, stripe.
+    - A method to pay the products, for instance, stripe.
     - A database that accounts for all the data in the website and allows interaction of the users with the products (purchase) and their accounts.
 - **STRUCTURE**: the information is structured as follows:
     - Home page (act as welcome page).